BPowell1999/my-website/content/projects/tlp.md

 Laptops via this project currently cost £125.
 You can checkout a unit [here](/buy-tlp).
 All payments are managed by my provider, [Square](https://squareup.com).
 You can also purchase gift cards [here](/tlp-egift) if you'd like to help someone you know get a laptop.

-However, if you'd like to apply for a concession, please [contact me](/contact) and we'll work together to arrange something.
+However, if you'd like to apply for a concession, please [contact me](/contact) whichever way is best for you and we'll work together to arrange something.

 # Supporting the project